 Maybe you've noticed that it is harder to hear lately.
 Well, hearing aids are just a fact of life as you get older.
-But, many hearing-impaired seniors living on a fixed income cannot afford the high cost of hearing aids, which, according to Lions Club International, cost an average of $3,600 each.
+But, many hearing-impaired seniors living on a fixed income cannot afford the high cost of hearing aids, which, according to Lions Clubs International, cost an average of $3,600 each.
 What's more, very few health insurance policies pay for hearing aids and to the surprise of many, Medicare does not provide coverage for the devices or the exams required to fit them.
-Fortunately, organizations and institutions have been set up to provide relief to those who need it most.
+Fortunately, organizations and institutions have been set up to provide free hearing aids and hearing aid discounts for seniors.

 The best place to start looking for assistance is your audiologist.
 Ask if they know of any local nonprofit organizations that help seniors suffering from hearing loss obtain hearing aids at no charge.
 Local nonprofits sometimes offer assistance in the form of grants based on individual needs - even when they don't offer a specific hearing aid program.

 Hearing Loss Association of America

 The Hearing Loss Association of America provides information about a number of financial aid assistance programs available to needy individuals, including the elderly.
 Although the association does not supply individuals with hearing aids, it acts as a repository of up-to-date information about a number of financial aid options including those for veterans and through Medicaid.

 Lions Clubs International

 Many local Lions Clubs participate in the Lions Affordable Hearing Aid Project (AHAP).
 Get a Lion's Club hearing aid application through your local Lions Club, which determines eligibility (based on income) and arranges testing by a hearing care professional.
 You can find your local Lions Club by using the Lions Clubs International locator.
 Alternatively, you can contact Lions AHAP at (630)-203-3837 or by e-mail.

 Starkey Hearing Foundation